-I love raisins in muffins and cookies.
-This seemed like the perfect cookie for raisins, but I also liked the chocolate with the pumpkin….solution was to add both.
+I love chewy raisins in my muffins and cookies.
+This is the perfect cookie for raisins, but because I also like chocolate with pumpkin, I added both.

-My grandma always had frozen chocolate chip cookies in her freezer and I grew to love frozen cookies.
-As a result, I freeze ALL my cookies and these are no exception.
-You might give them a try this way.
-Of course, be sure to enjoy them fresh from the oven!!!
+Growing up, my grandma always had frozen chocolate chip cookies in her freezer; therefore, I grew to love frozen cookies.
+As you might imagine, I freeze ALL my cookies, and these pumpkin cookies are no exception.
+Of course, be sure to enjoy them fresh from the oven too!!!

 One of my favorite cookie flour combinations is equal parts brown rice flour and garbanzo bean flour.
-I use it quite often in my cookie recipes.
+I use this combination quite often in my cookie recipes.
 If you prefer to purchase a premade mix, try King Arthur Measure For Measure Gluten Free Flour or any other one-to-one gluten-free baking blend.

 - Butter or any dairy-free butter substitute